KatherineMichel/digital-commonplace/README.md

 https://github.com/jamstack/jamstack.org
 https://github.com/nodejs/nodejs.dev | nodejs/nodejs.dev: A new Node.js resource built using Gatsby.js with React.js, TypeScript, and Remark.

+https://github.com/eggheadio/egghead-next | eggheadio/egghead-next: This is a "proof of concept" for using Next.js as the next iteration of the frontend for egghead.io.

 ## Product

 https://a16z.com/2020/10/18/doing-old-things-better-vs-doing-brand-new-things/ | Doing Old Things Better Vs. Doing Brand New Things - Andreessen Horowitz